rust-lang/rust/docs/dev/architecture.md

 The API uses editor's terminology, it talks about offsets and string labels rather than in terms of definitions or types.
 It is effectively the view in MVC and viewmodel in [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).
 All arguments and return types are conceptually serializable.
-In particular, syntax tress and and hir types are generally absent from the API (but are used heavily in the implementation).
+In particular, syntax tress and hir types are generally absent from the API (but are used heavily in the implementation).
 Shout outs to LSP developers for popularizing the idea that "UI" is a good place to draw a boundary at.

 `ide` is also the first crate which has the notion of change over time.